SchwabischesBauernbrot/KoboldAI-Client-Wiki/F.A.Q.md

 A: Yes, it saves anytime to the story folder when you click "save" from the top menu.

 Q: Are my settings always saved?<br>
+A: Yes, the changes are saved automatically every time you change the settings values.

+Q: Where are my stories and settings stored?
+How can I load my own userscripts or softprompts?
-A: Yes.
-You can find the .settings files containing your settings values in the KoboldAI -> settings folder.
+A: KoboldAI uses your Google Drive to store your files and settings.
+You can find your stories files in the KoboldAI -> stories folder and the .settings files containing your settings values in the KoboldAI -> settings folder.
+If you wish to upload a softprompt or userscript this can be done directly on the Google Drive website.
+You can also use this to download backups of your KoboldAI related files.

 Q: What is the amount of tokens?<br>
 A: The amount of tokens is the context of the story.
 The more tokens, the more consistency and memory used.
 But some models can't handle the full 2048 and break (act weird until you reduce the tokens).